afrashamnath/PopMed/README.md

 2. Open Chrome and go to `chrome://extensions`
 3. Toggle **Developer mode** ON (top right corner)
 4. Click **Load unpacked** and select the unzipped folder
-5. Pin the extension to your toolbar and click to open
+5. Click on Details to pin the extension to your toolbar and click to open.

 > No account, no API key, no sign-up required.